 5) Use alternative information for introductions.

-Everyone has the panelists’ bios in their conference materials so taking five minutes to repeat that information is a waste of time.
-What I love to do is visit people’s social feeds and find an interesting tidbit as an introduction.
-I start by saying “You can read all about the panelists impressive credentials in the event app.
-On my left is Mary, yesterday she tweeted that she…”
+Everyone has the panelists bios in their conference materials so taking five minutes to repeat that information is a waste of time.
+It's better to find an interesting tidbit that isn't listed as an introduction.
+Do they have an unusual passion?

 6) Encourage back-channel social media dialog.